mingruizhang97/gradual_self_train-project/README.md

 **Self-training**, which is also known as self-learning, self-labeling, or decision-directed learning, is probably the earliest idea about using unlabeled data in classification.
 This is a wrapper-algorithm that repeatedly uses a supervised learning method.
 It starts by training on the labeled data only.
 In each step, a part of the unlabeled points is labeled as "pseudolabel" according to the current decision function; then the supervised method is retrained using the previous predictions(pseudolabeled samples)which have been classified with confidence as additional labeled points.[2]
 ## Motivation on Self-training for Gradual Domain Adaptation
 Traditional machine learning aims to learn a model on a set of training samples to find an objective function with minimum risk on unseen test data.
 However, it assumes that both training and test data are drawn from the same distribution and share similar joint probability distributions.
 This assumption can be easily violated in the real-world applications.
+## Related Work
+Hoffman et al.[3] , Michael et al.[4], Markus et al., Bobu et al.[5] among others propose approaches for gradual domain adaptation.
+This setting differs from online learning, lifelong learning, and concept drift, since we only have unlabeled data from shifted distributions.
+However most of these work are application or domain-based.
+To the best of our knowledge, in the paper, the author say that we are the $\textbf{first}$ to develop a theory for gradual domain adaptation, and investigate when and why the gradual structure helps.

 # 2. Theoretical Analysis
 ## Problem General Setup
 **Gradually shifting distributions:**